lHeidil/AIC/README.md

 # Mind-Cloud-AIC
-Automatic Speech Recognition (ASR) System for Egyptian Arabic
+Automatic Speech Recognition (ASR) and Speaker Diarization System for Egyptian Arabic

 ## Dataset

-The dataset comprises 50,715 audio files in the `/train/` folder and 2,199 audio files in the `/adapt/` folder.
+The dataset comprises an extensive collection of 50,715 audio files for training and 2,199 audio files for validation.
 Each audio file is a single-channel 16-bit PCM WAV with a sample rate of 16,000 Hz.
 The corresponding transcripts are provided in the `train.csv` file with the following fields:

 - **audio**: The name of the corresponding `.wav` file.
 - **Transcription**: The words spoken by the reader.

 ## Preprocessing

-We prepared the vocabulary consisting of 38 characters, including the space and the OOV (out-of-vocabulary) token.
+We prepared a comprehensive vocabulary consisting of 38 characters, including variations and out-of-vocabulary (OOV) tokens.
 The following transformations were applied to the data:

-- **Spectrogram Generation**: Spectrograms were obtained using Short-Time Fourier Transform (STFT) with a frame length of 240 (15 ms), frame step of 120, and FFT length of 256.
+- **Spectrogram Generation**: Spectrograms were generated using Short-Time Fourier Transform (STFT) with a frame length of 240 (15 ms), frame step of 120, and FFT length of 256.
 - **Normalization**: Spectrograms were normalized.
-- **Label Encoding**: Labels were split and encoded.
+- **Label Encoding**: Labels were split and encoded to match the prepared vocabulary.
-- **Batching**: A batch size of 32 was chosen.
+- **Batching**: A batch size of 32 was used.

 ![Example of the Spectrogram](https://github.com/Yahia-Ibrahim/mind-cloud-AIC/assets/120991373/5f83164f-89a3-4375-8392-1ae68542d696)

+## Speaker Diarization Model

+Speaker diarization partitions audio into segments based on speaker identity.
+We used the `pyannote/speaker-diarization-3.1` model for this purpose.
+The diarization process involves:

+- **Feature Extraction**: Acoustic features are extracted from the audio signal.
+- **Speech Activity Detection**: Segments of speech are identified and separated from non-speech elements.
+- **Speaker Change Detection**: Transitions between speakers are detected.
+- **Speech Turn Representation**: Speaker turns are represented and grouped.
+- **Clustering**: Speaker embeddings are clustered to segment the audio into speaker-specific chunks.

-## Model Architecture
+## ASR Model Architecture

 ### Input Layer
 - Accepts spectrogram inputs of shape `(None, input_dim)`.